Hachijō-jima: Food

 Hachijō-jima is famous both for its sushi—known locally as shimazushi—and for its kusaya (a dried and fermented version of hamatobiuo).
 As well as being served with sake, the latter is used in many different recipes.

 Local cuisine also makes use of the ashitaba plant in dishes such as ashitaba soba and tempura.

+In popular culture

+The island is the main setting of the film Bento Harassment, released in 2019 and starring Ryoko Shinohara and Kyoko Yoshine.